erichamion/js-email-address-validator/README.md

   Option | Default | Effect
   ------ | ------- | ------
   useRegexOnly | false | If true, don't do any validation that can't be accomplished using only regular expression matching.
-In particular, nested comments cannot be properly validated with regular expressions.
+In particular, nested comments cannot be properly validated with regular expressions. allowBareEscapes | true | If and only if true, a backslash character can be used to escape normally illegal characters in an unquoted local address label.
+Backslash escapes can always be used in comments, quoted strings, and bracketed domain literals, regardless of this option.

 ```
 var addr = 'myaddress@example.com';